pc4653/project1a-mutation-signatures/README.md

 3. Seems like the bootstrapping part isn't helping with the result.
-Here is the result of skipping the bootstrapping part, just using NMF with random initialization. (since the "bootstrap" method uses every observation's distribution normalized as the "true" multinomial distribution, it possibly caused a softmax approximation and made the most apparent mutation the only mutation.)
+Here is the result of skipping the bootstrapping part, just using NMF with random initialization. (since the "bootstrap" method uses every observation's distribution normalized as the "true" multinomial distribution, it possibly caused a softmax approximation and made the most apparent mutation the only mutation.
+Interestingly, the average Frobenius reconstruction error is significantly lower for the bootstrapped data than for the no bootstrap data (6.0169 vs 80.295))

 ![Alt text](without_bootstrap.jpg?raw=true "Optional Title")